Index

 - It has profound effects not just on the individual including on their physical health, but on their families, community and on the health system.
 People with severe mental illness die on average 15 to 20 years earlier than the general population.

-- In 2021/22, 2,938 (0.96%) patients registered with Hull GPs were diagnosed with severe mental illness (with a diagnosis of schizophrenia, bipolar affective disorder and other psychosis).
-This is virtually the same prevalence as England, but as severe mental illness is associated with deprivation, it is likely that there are additional people in Hull with severe mental illness who have not been diagnosed and who are not included on the GP severe mental illness register.
+- In 2023/24, 2,928 (0.93%) patients registered with Hull GPs were diagnosed with severe mental illness (with a diagnosis of schizophrenia, bipolar affective disorder and other psychosis).
+This is marginally lower than the prevalence for England at 0.96%, but as severe mental illness is associated with deprivation, it is likely that there are additional people in Hull with severe mental illness who have not been diagnosed and who are not included on the GP severe mental illness register.

 - Just under three-quarters of adults in contact with secondary mental health services are in stable and appropriate accommodation, and around one in nine are in paid employment.